symfoni/symfoni-monorepo/packages/buidler-react/README.md

 # Cavats

+## Can i only use Metemask?
+Web3modal supports many wallets.
+We will soon provide configuration for each of them.

+We will also provide you the possiblity to inject your "whatever" buidler development node you are useing as a fallback provider when developing.
+We think this is a nice tool for new Ethereum developers also as then they dont need to wrap their head around a provider while building smart-contract and a provider in the frontend.

 ## Why does not react component get generated when i run `npx buidler node``

 We need to hook into buidler-deploy watch process.
 An issue is filed wiht buidler to open the possiblity for buidler-deploy plugin to do this. https://github.com/nomiclabs/buidler/issues/899